-- Grade 9: English I Reading, English I Writing, Algebra I, Geometry, Biology, and World Geography scores from the STAAR EOC. - Grades 10-11: Reading/English language arts, mathematics, science, and social studies scores from the Texas Assessment of Knowledge and Skills, or TAKS.
+- Grades 9-11: English I Reading, English I Writing, English II Reading, English II Writing, Algebra I, Algebra II, Biology, Chemistry, Geometry, Physics, World Geography, World History, and U.S. History scores from the STAAR EOC. - Grade 11: Reading/English language arts, mathematics, science, and social studies scores from the Texas Assessment of Knowledge and Skills, or TAKS.
 (TAKS components include both TAKS and TAKS Accommodated results.) - Grades 9-12: First and second semester ACP scores in language arts (including ESL), reading, mathematics, social studies, science, foreign languages, and computer science.
-Schools must follow district testing policy for LEP and Special Education students. - Grades 9-12: First and second semester ACP scores specifically from AP/pre-AP language arts, mathematics, social studies, and science. - Grade 12: Critical reading, mathematics, and writing scores from the SAT and composite scores from the ACT.
+Schools must follow district testing policy for LEP and Special Education students. - Grade 12: Critical reading, mathematics, and writing scores from the SAT and English, reading, mathematics, and science scores from the ACT.
 The latest available scores, from any high school year, are used.
-The SAT and ACT have separate equations, but the results are standardized and combined.
-(This outcome is included only if current-year data are available when SEIs are computed.) - Grades 9-11: Critical reading, mathematics, and writing scores on the current-year PSAT. - Grade 12\: Percentage of seniors who have ever taken the SAT or the ACT.
-(This outcome is included only if current-year data are available when SEIs are computed.) - Grades 9-12\: Percentage of students enrolled in pre-AP or pre-IB courses. - Grades 9-12\: Percentage of students enrolled in AP or IB courses. - Grades 9-12\: Average score on AP tests.
-(This outcome is only included if current-year data are available when SEIs are computed.) - Grade 12\: Longitudinal student graduation rate, which is the percent of students who graduate within four school years after first entering ninth-grade.
+(This outcome is included only if current-year data are available when SEIs are computed.) - Grades 9-11: Critical reading, mathematics, and writing scores on the current-year PSAT. - Grade 12: Percentage of seniors who have ever taken the SAT or the ACT.
+(This outcome is included only if current-year data are available when SEIs are computed.) - Grades 9-12: Percentage of students enrolled in pre-AP or pre-IB courses. - Grades 9-12: Percentage of students enrolled in AP or IB courses. - Grades 9-12: Average score on AP tests.
+(This outcome is only included if current-year data are available when SEIs are computed.)